Emergent Causal-Geometric Dynamics Across Depth in Large Language Models: Results

 \paragraph{Two-component geometric coding in the prediction-centric phase.}

-Previous analyses identified a context-dependent and token-sensitive spatial reorganization during the first, input-centric computational phase in LLMs.
+Previous analyses identified a context-dependent and token-sensitive spatial reorganization during the first, context-centric computational phase in LLMs.
 These reorganized representations are propagated to the subsequent, prediction-centric phase.
-To characterize how this geometry relates to model outputs, we analyze representations with respect to final prediction distributions using the same two sets of pilot tokens introduced above.

-For each layer and condition, we compute pairwise Euclidean and angular distances between all token representations within each pilot-token set, and quantify prediction differences by the symmetric KL divergence between the corresponding output distributions.
+To characterize how this geometry relates to model outputs, we analyze representations with respect to final prediction distributions using the same two sets of pilot tokens.
+For each layer and condition, we compute pairwise Euclidean and angular distances between all token representations within each pilot-token set, and quantify prediction differences by the symmetric Kullback-Leibler (KL) divergence between the corresponding output distributions.
 We then compute the layer-wise Spearman correlation between representational distance and prediction divergence.

-For identical tokens, both Euclidean and angular distances exhibit gradually increasing positive correlations with prediction divergence across depth (Supp.
-Fig.~\ref{fig:identical_correlations}), indicating that geometric proximity increasingly mirrors prediction similarity as representations propagate.
-In contrast, for non-identical tokens this correspondence breaks down (Fig.~\ref{fig:non_identical_correlations}).
+For identical tokens, both Euclidean and angular distances exhibit gradually increasing positive correlations with prediction divergence across depth (Fig.~\ref{fig:identical_correlations}), indicating that geometric proximity increasingly mirrors prediction similarity as representations propagate.
+In contrast, for non-identical tokens this correspondence breaks down (Figs.~\ref{fig:non_identical_correlations}, ~\ref{fig:third_non_identical_correlations}).
 Angular distances in ordered sequences remain uncorrelated with prediction divergence in early layers, but begin to exhibit a clear positive correlation during the second, prediction-centric phase.
-This transition aligns with the depth at which prediction-centric interventions become effective, suggesting that first-phase reorganization establishes an angular geometry that becomes predictive of output distributions in the second phase.
+This transition aligns with the depth at which output-centric interventions become effective, suggesting that first-phase reorganization induces angular geometry that becomes predictive of output distributions in the second phase.